NickeTech/Blog/releases/nstudio/1.0/info.md

 I'm committed to continuous improvement, and your feedback is invaluable.
 If you know my previous work (_ScreenToGif_), then you know that I love to improve the software based on what you need.
-Please don't hesitate to [contact me](https://www.nicke.tech) if encounter any issues or if you have suggestions for future enhancements.
+Please don't hesitate to [contact me](https://www.nicke.tech) if you encounter any issues or if you have suggestions for future enhancements.

 I hope you enjoy this software as much as I enjoyed creating it!